openstack-archive/qinling/README.rst

 .. note::

-   Qinling (is pronounced "tʃinliŋ") refers to Qinling Mountains in southern Shaanxi Province in China.
+   Qinling (is pronounced "tchinling") refers to Qinling Mountains in southern Shaanxi Province in China.
 The mountains provide a natural boundary between North and South China and support a huge variety of plant and wildlife, some of which is found nowhere else on Earth.